NCBI-Codeathons/Genes-in-the-Hood/README.md

 #### Output for the user

 - html table with results of `hmmsearch`
-- table of gene neighboorhood
+- heat map of the gene neighborhood
-- heat map of the gene neighboorhood
+- table of gene neighborhood
 - _pending_: FASTA file of `cas9` proteins (WP accessions)